 Confidentiality and information sharing

 Staff will ensure confidentiality and that the relevant and proportionate information is shared appropriately.
-The setting works within the guidelines set out in Information Sharing Advice for Safeguarding Practioners 2015(Department of Education)
+The setting works within the guidelines set out in Information Sharing Advice for Safeguarding Practioners 2015(Department of Education).
+Local safeguarding partners and in line with the GDPR, Data Protection Act 2018 and Working Together 2018.

 The Designated Person will disclose any information about a child to other members of staff on a’ need to know’ basis only.